From FASTER to F2: Evolving Concurrent Key-Value Store Designs for Large Skewed Workloads: Original and Limitations

-\faster uses an epoch-based framework~\cite{FASTER, li2022performant}, which enables synchronization across threads in a lazy fashion.
-Most of the time, threads perform operations independently in a latch-free manner.
-However, some system-wide events necessitate thread synchronization, e.g., to avoid accessing invalid memory regions or stale data.
-Examples of such events include flushing records from the read-only region of \hlog to disk, or truncating the \hlog.
-To this end, the system employs a global \textit{epoch counter}, $E$, while every thread maintains its own thread-local version, $E_i$.
-During system-wide events, threads coordinate by registering \textit{trigger actions} with the current global epoch, $E$.
-Threads periodically \textit{refresh} their thread-local version, to match the global epoch, $E$.
-When all thread-local epochs, $E_i$, are greater than $E$, then we say that $E$ is \textit{safe}, and the registered trigger actions associated with $E$ are invoked.
-This mechanism allows trigger actions to be executed \textit{only after} all threads have agreed to some common view of the world.
+\bsubsection{Epoch Framework.} \faster uses an epoch-based framework~\cite{FASTER}, which enables synchronization across threads in a lazy fashion, without using fine-grained latches.
+Most of the time, threads perform operations independently (e.g., update a record).
+However, some system-wide events (e.g., flushing log pages to disk) necessitate thread synchronization, i.e., to avoid accessing invalid memory regions or stale data.
+This is achieved using a global epoch counter, and thread-local ones, where the latter are periodically synced to the global counter.
+This mechanism allows actions to be executed \textit{only after} all threads have agreed to a common view of the world.